 Our Fiction Book Club gathers at the Library monthly or bi-monthly at 7 PM.
 At the next meeting on October 24, the book for the discussion will be "Lilac Girls" by Martha Hall Kelly.
 Call us to reserve your copy: 860-567-7440.

 TO REGISTER FOR BOOK CLUBS: 860-567-7440.

-Our Adult Book Displaysthis season are: "Summer", New to Morris Public Library Fiction and Nonfiction, "It's Travel Time."
+Our Adult Book Displaysthis season are: "October - Mystery Month", New to Morris Public Library Fiction and Nonfiction, fall reads.